 In Anne Boleyn in the Tower, the woman in the background clasps the hand of the young, beautiful girl in the foreground.
 When I wrote my play, I imagined this painting showing Anne Boleyn’s grief after the girl asked her a question about her daughter Elizabeth.
 This passage, inspired by my play, is from my unpublished novel, The Light in the Labyrinth:

-Kate nestled against Aunt Nan’s knee.
+The next evening, Kate nestled against Aunt Nan’s knee.
 Flickering fire and candlelight netted them in amber glow.
-Shifting on her cushion in discomfort, Kate lowered her gaze, trying not to think about the night, and how it walled her in.
-She looked back at her aunt.
-For a long time now – too long – Aunt Nan had sat on her stool without moving, without speaking.
+Shifting on her cushion in discomfort, Kate bent her head and lowered her gaze, trying not to think about the night and how it walled her in.
+How it gave her dreams that frightened her.
+The days were upsetting enough without fearing to sleep.
+She twisted towards her aunt.
+For a long time now—too long—Aunt Nan had sat on her stool without moving, without speaking.

-Her back poked by cold fingers of air, Kate’s bladder tingled and twinged.
-Shivering, she gathered her shawl over her shift, lifted her head and looked towards the darkness that hid the bed and the clothes coffer.
+Cold fingers of air poked Kate’s back, her bladder tingled and twinged.
+Shivering, she gathered her shawl over her shift and turned towards the darkness that hid the bed and the clothes coffer.
 Should she get her woollen cloak?
-Within the circle of light, she saw Aunt Nan’s workbasket.
+Within the circle of light was Aunt Nan’s workbasket.
 Draped over one side was the sleeve of a child’s night shift.
-Aunt Nan had finished it tonight, putting the last touches to the beautiful scarlet-work that embroidered the edges of sleeves, neck and hem.
-Reminded of her cousin, Kate turned to her aunt.
-“Do you think they’ll tell Bess?” she asked.
+Aunt Nan had finished it tonight, putting the last touches to the beautiful needlework that embroidered the edges of sleeves, neck and hem with scarlet thread.
+Reminded of her little cousin, Kate murmured without thinking, “Do you think they’ll tell Bess?”

-Aunt Nan stared at her and then cried out – a primeval cry of agony that caused Kate’s heart to thump harder against her chest.
-She thought of men with their entrails burnt before their eyes.
-Did they cry out like her aunt?
-Cry out so very stones would hear and remember, forever.
+Aunt Nan jerked and then cried out in agony—a primeval cry that caused Kate’s heart to thump harder against her chest.
+Men forced to watch their entrails burnt before their eyes—did they cry out like her aunt?
+Cry out so the very stones would hear and remember forever?

 So, why do I identify the figure in the foreground as a girl?
 In the painting, this girl’s hair falls long and loose, with decorative plaits, from underneath her coif.
 Now study the woman behind her – her hair is hidden under a gable.
 It seems clear to me that the unbound hair of the figure in the foreground declares her maiden status, her virginity, while the figure in the background is the matron, the married woman – for only unmarried or ceremonial queens wore their hair loose at the court of Henry VIII.